isomerpages/moe-tanjongkatongsec/_sec-1-2025/Appeals and Transfers.md

 *   Application without supporting documents, incomplete form or late submission will not be processed.

 *   Students who wish to transfer to another school for reasons other than those above may approach the other school directly for a place.

-For more enquiries on appeal or transfer matters, please email to [tkss@moe.edu.sg](mailto:tkss@moe.edu.sg), or contact our Administration Manager Ms Cynthia Loke or Admin Executive Ms Harbalbir Raj Kaur at Tel: 63443471 during office hours.